Personal Finance Guide for Veterans

 The Post 9-11 GI Bill is one of the more recent benefit packages designed to help veterans afford the expense of furthering their education.
-Eligibility for this program is rather straightforward, and requires at least 90 days of total service after September 10, 2001.
-Individuals also may be eligible after 30 days of service if discharged becuase of a disability that is service related.
+Eligibility for this program is rather straightforward and requires at least 90 days of total service after September 10, 2001.
+Individuals also may be eligible after 30 days of service if discharged because of a disability that is service related.
 For more details, see the Post 9/11 GI Bill government page.

 Other employment and educational benefits may be available.
 Check the VA Benefits website.

 When it comes to education, the GI Bill is well known.
 Most service members I’ve known take advantage of these benefits, which include everything from tuition assistance to cash allowances for housing and expenses.
 What many people don’t know, however, is that they may be eligible to transfer some of these benefits to their spouses and dependent children.
 In short, if you don’t use all the money allotted for your education, you may be able to partially fund your spouse’s or children’s college educations with the unused money.
 (Not everyone can do this, so check out the requirements to see if you qualify.)